bwRavencl/ControllerBuddy-DCS-Integration/README.md

 ## 📖 Description

-This is a small Lua script for your DCS `Scripts` folder that makes using [ControllerBuddy](https://controllerbuddy.org) with [DCS World](https://www.digitalcombatsimulator.com) even more comfortable.
+This Lua script integrates [ControllerBuddy](https://controllerbuddy.org) with [DCS World](https://www.digitalcombatsimulator.com), making it easier and more seamless to use.

 When you enter a mission, the script automatically starts ControllerBuddy in local mode and loads the profile that matches your current player aircraft.
 If ControllerBuddy is already running, it will simply switch to the correct profile for you.